top of page

 • 3 min read

-Every year at the end of March and beginning of April people from far and near flock to Washington, D.C. to see Japan's gift to the United States - cherry trees.
-They are in full peak this year, 2025, from March 28-30, but if you missed it this year or are still going to see the blooms that remain, follow this guide to make the most of your trip.
+Every year at the end of March and the beginning of April, people from near and far flock to Washington, D.C. to see Japan's gift to the United States - the cherry trees.
+They are in full bloom this year, 2025, from March 28-30.
+If you missed it or are planning to catch the remaining blooms, follow this guide to make the most of your trip.

 Getting There

-If you're coming from more than driving distance, you can fly into the Reagan National Airport or Dulles International (see my video touring the airport).
-Then, taxi, Uber, rent a car, or take the Metro to your hotel.
+If you're traveling from a distant location, consider flying into Reagan National Airport or Dulles International (see my video touring the airport).
+From there, you can take a taxi, Uber, rent a car, or use the Metro to reach your hotel.

 pink flowers along the water